The term, personal finance, is an extremely broad one... which could theoretically incorporate just about anything relating to your money!

 A key aspect worth reiterating is that your emergency fund should be available to you at immediate notice.
 You need to be able to lay your hands on it quickly and easily if you do happen to fall on desperate times.

 For this reason you should think about keeping this money in a regular savings account.
 These types of savings accounts are notoriously low-interest (a reflection of the flexibility they offer), so whilst it’s still worth shopping around to try and get the best deal, don’t be tempted to lock your money away to get a better rate ✋

 The Importance of Controlling Credit

-It’s ok to have a credit card, and in fact there are many situations in which they can be extremely beneficial.
+It’s ok to have a credit card, and there are many situations where they can be extremely beneficial.
 But this section is all about forming good credit habits, so if you do decide to use a credit card, then you should make sure that balances are paid off each month, in-full (as opposed to paying the minimum amount).

 If things are tight it can be very tempting to slip into bad habits, but it’s important to remember that when you only clear the minimum payment on your credit card... it means you’ll be paying an extortionate interest rate on the balance for the rest of the month.
 And this is where credit can get out of hand, really quickly! 🤯

 It’s sometimes essential to rely on credit.
 Unless you’re planning to buy a property outright (in which case, go you 🎊), then you’ll probably need a mortgage to do it!

 Your ability to obtain credit, and the terms on which it’s offered, will be dependent on prospective lenders reviewing your credit score.